ozgurakan/devopsblog/README.markdown

 2. [Set up Octopress/RVM](http://octopress.org/docs/setup/)
 3. Create a new post: `rake new_post['The title of your post']`
 4. Edit the file that is created
+5. Check your work with `rake generate && rake preview` (You can reach it at http://localhost:4000)
-5. [Submit a pull request](https://help.github.com/articles/using-pull-requests) with your new post
+6. [Submit a pull request](https://help.github.com/articles/using-pull-requests) with your new post

 ## License
 (The MIT License)